Erfan-Sheikh/Cinema4d-to-Unity-fbx-export/README.md

+# I JUST CHANGED THE CODE SO IT SAVES THE FBX BY ACTIVE OBJECTS NAME.
+THE ORGINAL ONE SAVES BBY DOCUMENT NAME

 # Automatic FBX Export for Cinema 4D

 Automates saving a Cinema 4D document and simultaneously exporting an FBX version to another path.